 This paper describes subprime lending in the mortgage market and how it has evolved through time.
 Subprime lending has introduced a substantial amount of risk-based pricing into the mortgage market by creating a myriad of prices and product choices largely determined by borrower credit history (mortgage and rental payments, foreclosures and bankruptcies, and overall credit scores) and down payment requirements.
 Although subprime lending still differs from prime lending in many ways, much of the growth (at least in the securitized portion of the market) has come in the least-risky (A-) segment ...

-The varying effects of predatory lending laws on high-cost mortgage applications
+The impact of local predatory lending laws on the flow of subprime credit

 The value of foreclosed property